megardn/PennLINC.github.io/docs/TheWay/RunningDataLadPipelines.md

 ```

-A quick way to assess of your jobs ran successfully is to see if an output branch was created for each subject.
+A quick way to assess if your jobs ran successfully is to see if an output branch was created for each subject.
 The output branches are located in the `output_ria`, which has a hashed string as a directory name.
 Simply descend into that directory like:

 ```shell
 $ cd fmriprep/output_ria/553/6b78d-a143-45e9-9fc4-684fad48fd29